Philipponnat & Clos des Goisses

 The Cuvées

-Clos des Goisses Juste Rosé: This Champagne ranks among the very best rosés in Champagne.
-It lacks the strawberry and raspberry-cake aromas of many rosés and instead resembles a sparkling Pinot Noir wine.
+This champagne ranks among the very best rosés in Champagne.
+It lacks the strawberry and raspberry-cake aromas typical of many rosés and instead resembles a sparkling red Burgundy.
 The color is a pale pink.
-Clos des Goisses Juste Rosé has fine bubbles and aromas of wild strawberries, citrus and floral notes.
-It shows fewer yeasty notes than Clos des Goisses and feels even purer.
+Clos des Goisses Juste Rosé offers a fine mousse along with aromas of wild strawberries, citrus fruit, and floral notes.
+It feels even purer and shows fewer yeasty characters than the classic Clos des Goisses.

 Production of Juste Rosé

-Significance and Style
+Significance & Style